-The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.
+Discover the fascinating history of the University of Edinburgh, founded in 1583, and the sixth oldest university in the English-speaking world.

 It could be argued that the first tentative steps on this academic passage began with the death of Robert Reid.